mdn/content/files/en-us/web/api/vrdisplay/requestanimationframe/index.md

   vrDisplay.getFrameData(frameData);

-  // You can get the position, orientation, etc. of the display from the current frame's pose var curFramePose = frameData.pose;
+  // You can get the position, orientation, etc. of the display from the current frame's pose const curFramePose = frameData.pose;
-  var curPos = curFramePose.position;
+  const curPos = curFramePose.position;
-  var curOrient = curFramePose.orientation;
+  const curOrient = curFramePose.orientation;

   // Clear the canvas before we start drawing on it.